kmadhok/Unsupervised-Learning/README.md

 Patients can be clustered into 3 different clusters since there is a distinct elbow seen of k equals 3.

-## Technologies used:
+## Technologies Used:
-Python
+Python,
-Pandas
+Pandas,
-Jupyter Notebook
+Jupyter Notebook,
-MatPlotLib
+MatPlotLib,
-Sci-Kit Learn
+Sci-Kit Learn,
-StandardScaler
+StandardScaler,
-PCA
+PCA,
-KMEANS
+KMEANS,
-t-SNE
+and t-SNE